 Minnesota is one of the very few states with alkaline hydrolysis facilities that are available to the public.
 Sometimes referred to as "green cremation" or "bio-cremation," alkaline hydrolysis uses water, an alkali solution, pressure, and heat to speed up the body's decomposition, resulting in a small amount of liquid separated from bone fragments that resemble cremated remains.

-To learn more about alkaline hydrolysis, see Is Alkaline Hydrolysis Legal in Minnesota?
+To learn more about alkaline hydrolysis, see Burial and Cremation Laws in Minnesota

 Even the most staunch home funeral advocates know that learning to care for one's own dead can be difficult, especially during a time of grief.
 If you need help, there are people available to coach you through the process.
 You can find local guides, consultants, and other resources by visiting the National Home Funeral Alliance website.
 The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject.